valkebets/speech_emotion_recognition/README.md

 which includes 2800 files recorded by two actresses (aged 26 and 64 years) that spoke a set of 200 target words in the carrier phrase "Say the word _',  and diplaying 7 emotions (anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral).

-## Features

-I extracted spectral and prosodic features from the data, after augmenting the data to increase training data.

 ## Usage

-The notebook was run on Python 3.9, using the Librosa and Parselmouth packages to analyze audio files, and Tensorflow Keras for DL modelling.
+The notebook was tested on Python 3.9, using the Librosa and Parselmouth packages to analyze audio files, as well as Scikit-learn for ML models and Tensorflow for DL models.

 ## Future directions